Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Introduction and review

-Associated with such a space, it is natural to write the cluster string integral {\it e.g.} for the positive part ${\cal M}_\Gamma^+$ \eq{ I_\Gamma(\{X\}):=(\alpha')^d \int_{{\cal M}^+_{\Gamma}} \Omega({\cal M}^+_\Gamma)~\prod_{I=1}^{N_\Gamma} u_I^{\alpha' X_I} \,, } where the integral is over ${\cal M}^+_\Gamma$ (with all $u_I>0$), and we do not need the explicit expression of the canonical form $\Omega({\cal M}^+_\Gamma)$ but the property that on any boundary $u_I \to 0$, it becomes the canonical form of the latter which takes a ``factorized" form by removing a node of the Dynkin diagram; the integral is ``regulated" by the ``Koba-Nielsen" factor with exponents $X_I>0$.
-This is exactly the domain of convergence, which also cuts out an ABHY generalized associahedron ${\cal A}_\Gamma$ with each facet reached by $X_I \to 0$.
-As $\alpha'\to 0$, the leading order of the integral is given by the {\it canonical function} of the ${\cal A}_\Gamma$, and most remarkably even for finite $\alpha'$, the integral has ``perfect" factorization as each $X_I \to 0$~\cite{Arkani-Hamed:2019plo}.
+where the integral is over ${\mathcal M}^+_\Gamma$ (with all $u_I>0$), and we do not need the explicit expression of the canonical form $\Omega\big({\mathcal M}^+_\Gamma\big)$ but the property that on any boundary $u_I \to 0$, it becomes the canonical form of the latter which takes a ``factorized'' form by removing a node of the Dynkin diagram; the integral is ``regulated'' by the ``Koba--Nielsen'' factor with exponents $X_I>0$.
+This is exactly the domain of convergence, which also cuts out an ABHY generalized associahedron~${\mathcal A}_\Gamma$ with each facet reached by $X_I \to 0$.
+As $\alpha'\to 0$, the leading order of the integral is given by the {\it canonical function} of the ${\mathcal A}_\Gamma$, and most remarkably even for finite $\alpha'$, the integral has ``perfect'' factorization as each $X_I \to 0$~\cite{Arkani-Hamed:2019plo}.